nithyapandurangan/ElevateHome/README.md

 ***

-Feel free ask me your questions regarding this project and help me improve my project by providing your valuble suggestions [![Email](https://img.shields.io/badge/Email-unnambhargav%40gmail.com-black?style=flat-square&logo=gmail)](mailto:unnambhargav@gmail.com)
+Feel free to ask us any of your questions regarding this project.
+You can also help us improve our project by providing your valuable suggestions!
+[![Email](https://img.shields.io/badge/Email-unnambhargav%40gmail.com-black?style=flat-square&logo=gmail)](mailto:unnambhargav@gmail.com)